Public-Health-Scotland/end-of-life-pub/sop/methodology.md

 | A | 1 | 2018-02-03 | 2018-04-01 | 1 | **1** | ch_flag is now 1, so increase index by 1 |
 | A | 1 | 2018-04-01 | 2018-04-04 | 0 | 2 | ch_flag is now 0, so increase index by 1 |

-The data is then aggregated to CIS level in the usual way using `index` rather than `cis_marker`.
+Rows with `ch_flag` equal to 1 can now be removed from the data and the `index` variable (instead of `gls_cis_marker`) used to aggregate the data to CIS level in the usual way.
 It may be worth running this section of code on a subset of the data to fully understand what it is doing.

 ### Joining SMR01 and SMR04 data, accounting for overlapping stays